MRYingLEE/Attributes-Based-Access-Control-on-BigQuery-Analytics/README.md

 ## The original data:
 ![original data](data.png)

-## The data with contexts (Column Level and Row Level Access Control at the same time):
+## The data with contexts, actually different authorized views with the same view name while different dataset name:
 ![Contexts](./with_PII_or_not.png)